bobgaynor/bobgaynor/README.md

-# About Me
+# Finding the Signal

-I combine security expertise with machine learning to reveal hidden threat patterns and move detection toward predictive intelligence.
+Combining security expertise with machine learning to reveal hidden threat patterns and move detection toward predictive intelligence.

 ---